lazy-pr0grammer/MotionToast-Easiotic/README.md

 3. Removed old fonts and added new fonts.

-4. Now the library more easy-to-use
+4. Now the library is more easy-to-use

 ## How to use? 🤔